 Natural Standard offers a variety of tools, including graded analysis reflecting the level of available scientific data for or against the use of therapies for a specific medical conditions, a symptom checker/differential diagnosis tool, medical calculators and patient handouts.
 “Bottom line” analyses offer succinct summaries on public health topics, genomics & proteomics, sports medicine and medical conditions.

-A mobile version is available via Skyscape.com for most devices.
+is available via Skyscape.com for most devices.
 It is free for LSUHSC students, faculty and staff.
 It offers consolidated information on effectiveness, side effects, interactions, dosing, pregnancy, breastfeeding, historic background, practitioner accreditation, theory, and safety on a variety of drugs and natural therapies.
 Email firstname.lastname@example.org for a serial number and installation directions.

 Natural Standard can be found under Online Resources – N on the library homepage.
 It is available on and off campus.